CodyModyTech/disc-game-launcher/README.md

 # disc-game-launcher
 Two python programs.
-One allows you to generate files you can put on a USB/Disc/SD Card that launches a game.
-The second reads devices that get plugged in then launches said game.
+Usb_configurator allows you to generate json files linked to exe/lnk/url files.
+You then can copy trhis to a usb/sd card/disc.
+The second one is a script that checks for newly plugged in devices.
+It then reads these devices root for these json files.
+If their is a json file there, it launches the app that the json links to.
+This vcould be used to create retro style discs for you favourite games.